acbarbeta/Extends-Insights/readme.md

      git clone https://github.com/acbarbeta/Extends-Insights.git
      ```

-   - Open the project in your preferred IDE.
+   - Open the project in your preferred IDE (e.g., Eclipse, IntelliJ, VSCode).

    - Configure the database properties in the `application.properties` file: